Noahffiliation/CopyClip/README.md

 After seeing the copy card, they should be able to
 > just simply click on a card to copy it to the native Android clipboard
 > so it can be pasted in the current activity.
-> afterwards the buffer will close
+> Afterwards the buffer will close

 ## Constraints